SQL Server Management Studio: Importing and Exporting Data

 Step 2: Choose the Data Source

 - In the wizard, select the source of your data.
-Common options include:
+For example:

 - Flat File Source: For CSV or text files.